JBEI/ice/README.txt

       SITE_SECRET and SECRET_KEY.
 These strings are used as cryptographic salts in various places.
       Any *_DIRECTORY setting with /tmp/ should be changed if you want to use these features.
+Double check the location of blast programs.
       Hopefully, other settings are self explanatory.
 2.2.3 src/main/resources/log4j.properties
       Change the file location if you want to keep log files between server reboots.